md-ash-dot/rpsls-game/README.md

 ### USER GOALS

 - The user should easily understand the game upon landing on the website.
-- The user should understand the game play rules visually through an image and by reading text.
+- The user should understand the gameplay rules visually through an image and by reading text.
 - The user should view the player and computer choices at every round.
-- The user should have easy access to all game play buttons.
+- The user should have easy access to all gameplay buttons.
 - The user should identify each button of the game choices visually through an icon and by reading text.
 - The user should have an option to restart the game at all times.
-- The user should view the score from the start to end of the game.
+- The user should view the score from the start to the end of the game.
 - The user should see the player and computer score incrementing after each victory.
-- The user should play against random computer choices and experience a fair game play.
+- The user should play against random computer choices and experience fair gameplay.
 - The user should view a message at the end of the game, showing the winner of the game.
 - The user should play the game until the winning point is reached either by the player or the computer.
 - The user should view the rules of the game if required.

 ### DESIGN

-The design of the Rock Paper Scissors Lizard Spock game website offers a engaging experience for users of all ages.
-A very user centric approach has been taken to make the experience enjoyable.
-The design uses a very simple and intuitive layout with lively colours, guiding users seemlessly through the game.
+The design of the Rock Paper Scissors Lizard Spock game website offers an engaging experience for users of all ages.
+A very user-centric approach has been taken to make the experience enjoyable.
+The design uses a very simple and intuitive layout with lively colours, guiding users seamlessly through the game.
 Accessibility is acknowledged with colours showing vibrancy and inclusivity.
-The user experience allows users of various degrees of familiarity to the game to understand the choices through the clear buttons holding icons and texts.
+The user experience allows users of various degrees of familiarity with the game to understand the choices through the clear buttons holding icons and texts.
 Responsive design ensures a consistent experience across devices.

 #### TYPOGRAPHY

-The fomt families used are Nanum Gothic Coding, monospace.
-It aims to strike a balance between playful and clear communication, contributing to a user friendly interface that aligns with the website's goal of making the game accessible to users of all ages.
+The font families used are Nanum Gothic Coding, monospace.
+It aims to strike a balance between playful and clear communication, contributing to a user-friendly interface that aligns with the website's goal of making the game accessible to users of all ages.

-#### COLOUR SCHEME

 ### WIREFRAMES

 Wireframes were designed using Lucidcharts's online wireframe tool.